Best holiday gifts under $250 for 2020

 Strike price: Any discount of $30 or more

-Having spent hundreds of dollars on lousy suitcases over the years, I can say that the Monos Carry On is worth the money.
+Having spent hundreds of dollars on lousy suitcases over the years, I can say that the Monos Carry On is worth the money, and it's the perfect gift for travel lovers.
 With a similar aesthetic and price point as Away's lineup of modern suitcases (which you may have seen on Instagram), Monos delivers everything you want in a roller bag: a lightweight but durable shell, a nice variety of compartments, pockets and straps and a well-engineered retractable handle.
 Plus, it comes with a 100-day free trial and lifetime warranty.

 Made from recycled ocean-bound plastic bottles, this fantastic duffle bag has exactly the right amount of storage capacity, with handles on every surface, and it can be worn on the shoulder or as a backpack.
 Personally, I love the Olive Dot Camo design.